spdk/spdk/doc/vhost.md

 ### Hot-attach

-Hot-attach is is done by simply attaching a bdev to a vhost controller with a QEMU VM already started.
+Hot-attach is done by simply attaching a bdev to a vhost controller with a QEMU VM already started.
 No other extra action is necessary.

 ~~~{.sh}